 On October 1, 2018, the Company elected to change its presentation currency from Canadian dollars ("CAD") to United States dollars ("USD").
 The change in presentation currency was to better reflect the Company's business activities and to improve investors' ability to compare the Company's financial results with other publicly traded businesses in the mining industry.
 The Company applied the change to USD presentation currency retrospectively and restated the comparative financial information as if the new presentation currency had always been the Company's presentation currency.
-As a result, comparative figures in the consolidated statements of changes in equity have been restated in USD, the Company's new presentation currency.
+As a result, comparative figures in the consolidated statement of loss and comprehensive loss, consolidated statements of changes in equity and consolidated statements of cash flows have been restated in USD, the Company's new presentation currency.